By Nicola Girling RHAD

 We really need to open up the conversation

 I believe, to change society’s perceptions on hearing loss, we really need to open up the conversation.
 Most people lose their hearing gradually and might not even realise it.
-So often it is family and friends who notice the symptoms first, which is why many of our hearing aid clients are brought along for their first appointment by a son or daughter.
+So often it is family and friends who notice the symptoms first, which is why many of our hearing aid clients are brought along for their first appointment by a partner, a son or a daughter.

 Although we are reluctant to discuss the problem, it remains that there are 11 million people across the UK with a hearing loss – the partial or total inability to hear in one or both ears.
 There are many reasons why someone might lose their hearing, including age, prolonged exposure to loud noise, or genetics.
 Ear infections, autoimmune diseases and traumatic injuries all play a part too, and we see a very wide range of clients – across all age groups – in our clinics.